ivica-k/ivica-k.github.io/workshop/content/40-persisting-data/400-donor-signup-db/_index.md

 ValueError: Required parameter name not set
 ```

-If the error message was formatted a bit better, such as `ValueError: Required parameter 'name' not set` that
+Formatting the message in a different way, `ValueError: Required parameter 'name' not set` for example,
 would make it much more clear: a required parameter `name` is not set.
 In our case, name of the DynamoDB table is
 not set.